top of page

 Delegation

-The U.S. - Africa Grid Resiliency Workshop will bring together leading U.S. and African power sector stakeholders for a unique opportunity to forge partnerships, exchange knowledge, and drive innovation in grid resiliency.
+The U.S. - Africa Grid Security Workshop will bring together leading U.S. and African power sector stakeholders for a unique opportunity to forge partnerships, exchange knowledge, and drive innovation in grid resiliency.

 Register for the two-day workshop to:

-• Learn about upcoming opportunities in Southern Africa's power sector
+• Learn about upcoming opportunities in Africa's power sector

 • Form new business partnerships